-B) SEMINARS: Seminars are intended to expose the students to a gamut of real issues that are integral to their understanding of housing.
-They are expected to lead students to explore different approaches to housing.
+B) SEMINARS: Seminars are intended to expose the students to a range of real issues that are integral to their understanding of house-form.
+These should lead students to explore different approaches to house-form.

-C) PROJECTS: Studio projects will structure and model design thinking in order to reveal to students the knowledge to be learnt and various strategies for unearthing, integrating and constructing knowledge and ideas in a project.
-Emphasis in teaching and learning is placed on bridging the gap between the imaginative and conceptual, the material and formal.
+C) DESIGN TASKS: Emphasis in teaching and learning is placed on bridging the gap between the imaginative and conceptual, the material and formal.
 Projects should involve activities that encourage students to develop techniques for identifying and negotiating competing demands and prioritizing and ordering variables.
 An essential part of the studio process should be peer reviews and reviews by practicing architects.